open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/propagation.md

 instrumentation libraries to automatically propagate trace context across services for you.

-**It is highly recommend that you use instrumentation libraries to progagate context.** Although it is possible to propagate context manually, if your system uses libraries to communicate between services, use a matching instrumentation library to propagate context.
+**It is highly recommend that you use instrumentation libraries to propagate context.** Although it is possible to propagate context manually, if your system uses libraries to communicate between services, use a matching instrumentation library to propagate context.